 More Restaurants in Doolin, Ireland

-In the heart of the village, visitors can dine at The Ivy Cottage or Anthony’s at Doolin Inn, both of which get top reviews.
+In the heart of the village, visitors can dine at The Ivy Cottage, which get great reviews.
 Many travelers also rave that The Riverside Bistro on the north end of town is a Doolin hidden gem.

 The restaurant at Fitzpatrick’s Bar serves a nice and inexpensive breakfast and they open earlier than most places.
 This is ideal if you are getting an early start.